YanKlInnomme/FoundryVTT-kult-divinity-lost-fr/README.md

 ## Version 3.0.1

- * Updated for integration into the official Foundry VTT library
+ * Updated for integration into the official Foundry VTT library (Change the name of the module to kultdl-en)

 ## Version 3.0.0